-Freshly-baked breads may be a diet downfall, but we think crunchy baguettes, fluffy ciabattas and banging bagels are worth the potential muffin-top – we’ll go to the gym tomorrow, honest!
-Yet, we’ve struggled over the years to find high-quality loaves in Singapore that don’t taste sweeter than a chocolate bar, and that actually mould after a few days.
+Freshly baked bread may be a diet downfall, but we think crunchy baguettes, fluffy ciabattas and banging bagels are worth the potential muffin-top – we’ll go to the gym tomorrow, honest!
+However, we’ve struggled over the years to find high-quality loaves in Singapore that don’t taste sweeter than a chocolate bar and that actually mould after a few days.
 We’re all about the mould, by the way – the ones that don’t mould despite being eight months old are not our idea of a healthy snack!

-In a bid to make the perfect loaf, we’ve even had a stab at a spot of home baking.
-Needless to say that didn’t quite pan out, which is why we’ve found this tasty list of where to buy fresh bread in Singapore.
-If you have little bread monsters in the house, you’re going to love this list as well!
+In a bid to enjoy the perfect loaf, we’ve even had a stab at a spot of home-baking.
+Needless to say that didn’t quite pan out, which is why we’ve pulled together this tasty list of where to buy fresh bread in Singapore.
+If you have little dough monsters in the house, you’re going to love this list as well.
 But fair warning – one slice is never enough…

 Baker & Cook

-Baker & Cook, seven locations around Singapore; www.bakerandcook.biz
+Baker & Cook, 10 locations around Singapore; www.bakerandcook.biz

-Hailing from Paris (a.k.a pastry central of the world) Eric Kayser brought his boulangerie superpowers to Singapore (and 24 other world-wide locations) with his artisanal French bakery, Maison Kayser.
-Baking starts early and uses long fermentation processes to ensure a great flavour in its top quality range of breads, pastries and snacks.
+Hailing from Paris (aka pastry capital of the world) Eric Kayser brought his boulangerie superpowers to Singapore (and 24 other worldwide locations) with his artisanal French bakery, Maison Kayser.
+Baking starts early and uses long fermentation processes to ensure a great flavour in its top-quality range of breads, pastries and snacks.
 Its Chocolate & Hazelnut Ekmek bread is (pictured up top) quite simply amazing.
-Make sure to try its famed croissant – named as the best flaky perfection by Paris’s Figaro newspaper!
+Make sure to try its famous croissant – it’s been named as one of the best by none other than Paris’s Figaro newspaper!

-With three bakeries to pick from, super popular Japanese bakery chain, Asanoya, whips up a range of baked treats that hit the doughy spot.
-On the must-try list – sweet potato yuzu danish, bacon quiche, decadent cream cheese and ham-stuffed crispy donuts!
+With three bakeries to pick from, super-popular Japanese bakery chain Asanoya whips up a range of baked treats that hit the doughy spot.
+On the must-try list: curry donuts and the bacon quiche!

 Boulangerie Asanoya, three locations around Singapore; www.asanoya.asia

-Firebake’s hand-built brick ovens allow the restaurant’s bakers to perfect classic European bread making techniques, and the result is bread heaven!
-The organic white sourdough is our fave, but the hot cross buns currant-ly being served up also equally as amazing.
+Firebake’s hand-built brick ovens allow the restaurant’s bakers to perfect classic European bread-making techniques, and the result is bread heaven!
+The organic white sourdough is our fave, but the hot cross buns served up pre-Easter are also equally as amazing.